jon-jacky/Piety/piety/README.md

 ### Jobs ###

-A *job* class provides a standard interface to an application to enable *Session* (or another job control facility) to start, run, and stop it, by itself or along with other applications.
-A *job* instance provides a protocol (method names and arguments) for several of the application's routines, including the handler it uses to collect input and execute commands, and the callables it uses to start (or resume) and stop (or pause).
+A *job* class wraps an application to provide a standard interface that enables *Session* (or another job control facility) to start, run, and stop it, along with other applications.
+The interface includes the handler that the job uses to collect input and execute commands, and the callables it uses to start (or resume) and stop (or pause).

 The *Console* class defined in *console/console.py* is the *job* class for terminal applications.
+The module *scripts/session.py* demonstrates how to connect *Console* jobs to a *Session* instance.
 Applications that use other events (than terminal input) require another job class.

 ### Event Loop: run function, eventloop and cycle modules ###